exercism/snippet-extractor/README.md

 A language file contains a list of the beginnings of lines that can be ignored.
 The extractor skips over all lines that match the ones in this file until it finds the first non-matching.
-Things like HEREDOC are not currently supported.
+Things like HEREDOC and block comments where there is not some marker on each line are not currently supported.

 Along with each language file is a test file in `test/languages/$slug_test.rb`.
 When adding or making changes to a language file, please add or update the corresponding language file, copying `ruby_test.rb` as your basis.